 This full sun perennial naturally grows in the central and southcentral U.S., from South Dakota south to Texas, and from Arizona east to Missouri and Arkansas.
-Although drought and heat tolerant, and found in sandy, calcareous soils, supplemental watering may extend the flowering period.
+It is often found in sandy, calcareous soils.
+Although drought and heat tolerant, supplemental watering may extend the flowering period.
 It has a long taproot and is best transplanted in winter while dormant.
 Engelmann’s daisy flowers provide nectar to a wide variety of pollinators including bees, butterflies, and hummingbirds.